MikeDP/log2udp/README.md

 `log2udp` extends this by adding a simple UDP datagram handler to `log2d` that allows log messages to be sent to a remote logger thus providing a simple centralised logging system.
 It also simplifies adding *'extra'* static and dynamic attributes to log messages and dispatching the messages themselves.

-The UDP handler produces a log message as a `logging.logRecord` dict, using JSON rather than pickle to encode the dict into a UDP packet.
-The raw JSON UDP packet is converted to an autenticated and encrypted string using the lightwieght [ASCON 1.2](https://github.com/meichlseder/pyascon) protocol and transmitted to the remote listener.
+The UDP handler produces a log message as a `logging.logRecord` dict, using JSON rather than pickle, to encode the dict into a UDP packet.
+The raw JSON UDP packet is converted to an authenticated and encrypted string using the lightwieght [ASCON 1.2](https://github.com/meichlseder/pyascon) protocol and transmitted to the remote listener.

 `logRecord` attributes can be modified from the initialisation kwargs.
 One (fixed) attribute is *hostapp* which defaults to "your_machine_name:your_app_name" if not explicitly specified.
 It's possible to add *extra* attributes to the `logRecord` in a simple way via the "extras=_dict_" keyword argument, where _dict_ is a normal Python dictionary of key:value pairs.
 See examples below.